Skyscanner/backpack-android/CONTRIBUTING.md

 ./scripts/verify_screenshot_tests.sh
 ```

-If the check fails you either need to fix the issue if a change was unintended or record script above instead to update the screenshots.
+If the check fails you either need to fix the issue if a change was unintended or record script above instead to update the snapshots.

+Alternatively, you can use Github Actions CI to generate the snapshots.
+"Record snapshots" command in PR comments will trigger the CI and lead to new snapshot commits pushed to your PR.
+Notice that this run must be approved for external contributors.
+Since CI run cannot trigger CI checks again,
+you need to commit something after the snapshots have been generated to trigger the CI check.

 ### Espresso tests
-If your component contains logic that can't be verified via screenshot tests you can use espresso to test the logic.
+If your component contains logic that can't be verified via snapshot tests you can use espresso to test the logic.
 These tests live in the `Backpack` (for View components) or `backpack-compose` (for Compose components) module, depending on the component.

 To run connected tests run